Sent by Walter Dewar

 Welcome and thank you for visiting my web page.
 I am your Travel Counsellor based on the Surrey/ Hampshire borders, just outside Farnham.
 I previously lived in London where my husband and I raised 3 sons, but we are now happy to be in beautiful countryside.

-I have 8 years experience working for a leading ski and lakes and mountains specialist and have visited 20 plus ski resorts in Europe.
+I had 10 years experience working for a leading ski and lakes and mountains specialist and have visited 20 plus ski resorts in Europe.
 I love to ski and can’t wait to share my passion with you.

 As well as skiing, I have travelled widely round this beautiful planet of ours and look forward to the opportunity to share with you some of the stunning locations for all kinds of trips.